josephworks/josephworks.github.io/CONTRIBUTE.md

 There are multiple ways to contribute.
 Contributing helps us make better repositories and projects!
 You do not have to contribute.
 If you use our code often then we recomend that you contribute!
-We also will except money contributions/donations
-If you like what we are working on and heavily rely on it than a money donation will help us improve what you like!

 # Through Discord:
 Join our discord or direct message me.